As a proud swimming pool owner, you probably never miss your regular cleaning and testing routine, right?

 Acidic water may affect the pool’s heater, solar blanket, vinyl liner, pump and filter, and other devices such as automatic pool cleaners, chemical feeders, and maintenance equipment.

 The best practice is a delicate balance of alkalinity and acidity.
-Even a handful of fallen leaves can throw your pool’s pH out of whack, so be sure to check your water pH levels often.
+Even a handful of fallen leaves can throw your pool’s pH out of whack, so check your water pH levels often.

 You can adjust your pool’s pH levels with an alkalinity increaser, a pH increaser, and a cocktail of other chemicals available in pool supply stores.
-Read our guides on how to lower alkalinity levels and how to raise pH levels for more information.
+Read my guides on how to lower alkalinity levels, raise alkalinity levels, and how to raise pH levels for more information.

 Mistake #5: Not Maintaining the Calcium Hardness of Your Pool Water